Restorative Justice Practices: Supporting Students and Faculty in Varying Learning Environments

-- How does diversity and inclusion language support school climate and culture?
+How does a Diversity, Equity, and Inclusion framework support school climate and culture?

-- How does SEL and RJ help support student behavior expectations already in place?
+How does RJ foster social-emotional learning in order to support student behavior expectations already in place?

-Day 2: Using circles: An Introduction into restorative practices and navigating conflicts
+Day 2: Using Circles: An Introduction to Restorative Practices and Navigating Conflict

 On Day 2, participants will practice implementing restorative practices through the use of circles.
-Circles are a method of restorative practice that help community members reconnect themselves with others, create a brave space for all voices, and enable participants to be their best selves, particularly when conflicts may arise.
-Teachers and administrators can explore the basic process of circles and how they may be used within the context of their school community to reinforce community values, strengthen positive relationships during conflicts, and provide diverse perspectives to engage in inclusion and equity work.
+Circles are a method of restorative practice that help community members reconnect with others, create a brave space for all voices, and enable participants to be their best selves, particularly when conflicts arise.
+Participants will explore the basic process of circles and how they may be used within the context of their school community to reinforce community values, strengthen positive relationships during conflicts, and provide diverse perspectives to engage in inclusion and equity work.
 Participants will learn the essential elements of circles and how to organize, plan, and lead a circle.
 They will also have the opportunity to practice facilitating a circle.

 Attendees are encouraged to bring “dilemma” questions, student handbooks, and school artifacts to work with as they imagine RJ at their schools.
 We will provide sample documents, question frames and templates to support this work.
 The goal will be for attendees to leave with a working document or artifacts tailored to their school’s context.